NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 For every birth in NSW the attending midwife or medical practitioner completes a form (latest version: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
 The PDC form was revised in 1998, 2006 and 2011.

+There are several source systems that generate the PDC data.
 Completed forms are sent to the Data Integrity and Governance Unit, Information Management and Quality, in the Health System Information and Performance Reporting Branch of the NSW Ministry of Health, where they are compiled into the PDC database.
-In 2010, over 80% of PDC notifications were received electronically from hospital obstetric information systems.
+Electronically submitted records were received by secure upload to the state database or encrypted via email.
+In 2015, almost 98% of PDC notifications were received electronically from hospital obstetric information systems.

 There are several electronic systems that generate the PDC data including ObstetriX and Cerner in public hospitals and a variety of systems in private hospitals.
 ObstetriX is the most commonly used maternity information system in public hospitals in NSW.